Episode Show Notes

 Kristi Ellis [00:00:26] For having us.

 Mike Siciliano [00:00:26] It’s always fun with Middle School.
-That’s what I learned in my time in the Upper School.
+That’s what I learned in my time in the High School.
 It’s fun down there.
 Why don’t you introduce yourself a little bit, your connection with Santa Fe, before we get into our conversation, and how long you’ve been here and what you do here.

 Kristi Ellis [00:00:41] Okay.
 I’m the Assistant Principal of the Middle School, and I’ve been at Santa Fe for five-ish years.
 This is my third year.
-Got hired alongside the Upper School finest at the same time.
+Got hired alongside the High School finest at the same time.
 What else am I saying?
 I love the Middle School.
 Mom of three.

 Mike Siciliano [00:00:59] You said five years as an employee, but you’ve had kids here…